The Beast and the Magic Sword: Plot

 A medieval warrior named Irineus Daninsky slays a Mongol chieftain in a duel which enrages a local witch who loved the Mongol.
 (Naschy's wife and two sons appeared in the audience that is shown watching the duel.)
 The witch learns that the King, in gratitude for Irineus' victory, allowed him to marry his daughter.
 Months later, after Irineus' wife becomes pregnant with his child, the witch puts a curse on the entire Daninsky lineage by biting the pregnant woman's belly with the skull of a werewolf.
 The king's guards kill the witch with a batch of arrows, but it's too late to stop the Daninsky curse from taking effect.

-Centuries later, Waldemar Daninsky discovers he is a werewolf, and he goes to an old rabbi Salon Jehuda for a possible cure.
+Centuries later, Waldemar Daninsky discovers he is a werewolf, and he goes to an old rabbi named Salom Jehuda for a possible cure.
 Unfortunately, the rabbi is killed by a group of racist villagers, but not before he tells Daninsky to go and seek out a Japanese wise man named Kian in the village of Kyoto who can possibly help him find a cure.
 The werewolf travels from Europe to Japan (bringing his wife with him) and finds Kian, who tells him there is a magic silver sword that can be used to free him from the curse.
 Meanwhile, an evil witch named Satomi is plotting to take control of Waldemar's mind, so that she can make him her servant and thereby enhance her mystical powers.
 Daninsky is captured by the witch and locked in a cage with a man-eating tiger.
 He transforms into a werewolf and slays the beast with just his fangs and claws.
 Kian manages to kill the witch and her minions, and get possession of the magic sword.
 After Daninsky's wife is slain accidentally, he has Kian use the silver sword to put him out of his misery forever.
 But an epilogue to the film hints that Daninsky may have earlier impregnated a Japanese girl named Akane with whom he had had an affair, and through her, the Daninsky curse may live again.